brandonwzhang/compilers/README.md

 ```
 xic -libpath <path> <filename>
 ```
-To compile and link multiple files, pass all of the file names to `xic`.
+To compile and link multiple files, pass all of the files to `xic`.

 To view all options:
 ```